 They have similar strengths to us because of Kithkins’ ability to play big things fast and multiple things early.
 It is a straight-forward brawl of a match, but we can squeeze out advantage with a well-placed Wrath of God, which are even better with Dauntless Escort.
 The Kithkin deck has to extend itself to beat us quickly, so we must be patient and let them fall into the trap.

 Intimidation Bolt hurts.
 Ajani Vengeant hurts.
 Fight to the Death hurts.
 In the hands of a skilled player, these things are deadly for us.
-Our best bet is to try to scout their deck out before your match and play around their removal/tempo threats.
-If you know they use Intimidation Bolt, wait for them to tap out before popping Garruk’s Ultimate or flipping over that Overrun.
+Because these decks can vary a bit, our best bet is to try to scout their deck out before our match and play around their removal/tempo threats.
+If we know they use Intimidation Bolt, wait for them to tap out before popping Garruk’s Ultimate or flipping over that Overrun.

 Our speed is about the same, but our threats are bigger.
 Their big thing is gaining board advantage, and we just do it better.
-This will not be an easy match-up, but our consistency and ability to get bigger threats than theirs out at the same time usually gives us an edge.
+This will not be an easy match-up, but our consistency and ability to get bigger threats than theirs out at the same time can give us an edge.

 Finest Hour / Exalted Bant 55%

-Our mana curves are very similar, so the match will often go to the one who goes first if you don’t pull a Wrath.
+Our mana curves are similar, so the match will often go to the one who goes first if we don’t pull a Wrath.
 Ajani Goldmane on our side of the board is a godsend in this match.
 We can reliably chump their exalted bashers, but if we keep doing that without answering back with heavy hitters or sweepers of our own, we’re at a disadvantage.
-Luckily, our deck usually has more answers for them than they have for us, so we improve our match-up to 65% post-sideboard.
+Luckily, our deck usually has more answers for them than they have for us, so we improve our match-up significantly post-sideboard.

 Sanity Grinding: 60%